Onther-Tech/doc.tokamak.network/docs/guides/getting-started/how-to-open-private-testnet-manually.md

 ## Intro

-If you successfully deployed rootchain with [Setup Rootchain](how-to-open-private-testnet-rootchain), Let's run childchain in this time.
+If you successfully deployed rootchain with [Setup Rootchain](how-to-open-private-testnet-rootchain), Let's run childchain at this time.
 The childchain is layer-2 blockchain of Tokamak which depends on rootchain.
 In this section, Assumed that you had [Setup Rootchain](how-to-open-private-testnet-rootchain) with in the same machine.

 ## Setup Operator Node